-One of the most beautiful planes views?
+One of the most beautiful views from the plane?
 Los Roques and the colors of the Caribbean

 As the small plane approached Los Roques, I felt almost overwhelmed by the countless shades of blue, turquoise and green and the bright white sand of the 350 islands and cays belonging to the Venezuelan archipelago.
 I almost had to pinch myself to be sure I was not dreaming, but it was all wonderfully true.